Summary

 The sparrow looks out into the distance and flutters its wings.
 Dust is produced when the sparrow flutters its wings.
 With effort and persistence, it can gradually wear away this cliff and the mountain that supports it the sparrow thinks.

 With a leap, the sparrow frees itself from the edge of the cliff.
-A wind flowing into all possibilities catches the sparrow, and it soars,
+A wind flowing into all possibilities catches the sparrow, and it soars.

-Discover more from Explore Dream Forums at Dreamwhack: Your Gateway to Dream Interpretation
+Discover more from Dreamwhack: Insightful Dream Forums

 Subscribe to get the latest posts sent to your email.